 We all have fond, long past memories that are stimulated by a passing scent.
 Oils are very therapeutic and are used for healing treatments because we absorb them into our system through our skin making them very effective.
 Mind, body, and spirit are all one and cannot be separated.
 The foundation of all life and of the whole universe is the subtle life force energy.
 This mystical energy flows through our bodies and generates our every action, from gross physical movements to minute intrinsic muscle and joint movements.
 There are different types of energies and there are energy channels and chakra energy centers using various methods to increase, cultivate and direct spiritual energy.

 It is important to learn to control our thoughts and we must practice a lot in order to really do so.
-Regular meditation reduces stress, tension, anxiety, and frustration, as well as improved memory, concentration, inner peace, and whole body well-being.
+Regular meditation reduces stress, tension, anxiety, and frustration, as well as improved memory, concentration, inner peace, and whole-body well-being.
+Aromatherapy uses plant materials and aromatic plant oils, including essential oils, and other aromatic compounds to help improve psychological or physical well-being.
+It is a complementary therapy used as a form of alternative treatment.